rnrbarbosa/bigdata-architect/Challenge2.md

 ## Rationale

-By using a loosed coupled architecture based on Kafka, and using Event Store for the *SINGLE SOURCE OF TRUTH* with immutable event data, all of the infered data are calculations that can be easily replaced by using *A|B Rolling Upgrade*.
+By using a loosed coupled architecture based on Kafka or AWS Kinesis, and using Event Store for the *SINGLE SOURCE OF TRUTH* with immutable event data, all of the infered data are calculations that can be easily replaced by using *A|B Rolling Upgrade*.

 ![](AB-Deployment.png)